 The MIKE 321 PA model simulated the disposal process by releasing particles into the water column and tracking each particle.
-Results indicate that the drill cuttings residue deposition
+Results indicate that the drill cuttings residue deposition varies significantly between the different well locations.

-The proposed Johnson well location does not have large footprint with respect to the modelled drill cuttings residue (Figure 8-1).
+The proposed Ernest and Weddell well locations do not have large footprint with respect to the modelled drill cuttings residue (Figure 8-1 and Figure 8-2).
 Water depths at these locations are in excess of 150 m, requiring a significant amount of time for the plume to settle on the seabed and are scattered over a larger area.
-While the total amount of cuttings per area is small, the net sedimentation of 0.05 kg/m is less than one grain size in thickness putting it in the same order of magnitude as naturally occurring sedimentation due to the prevailing organic and inorganic suspended material in the sea water.
+While the total amount of cuttings per area is small, the net sedimentation of 0.05 kg/m2 is less than one grain size in thickness putting it in the same order of magnitude as naturally occurring sedimentation due to the prevailing organic and inorganic suspended material in the sea water.
 Hence, the plumes appear to cover a large area but the actual amount on the seafloor is below the measureable value.

-Figure 8-1 Drill cuttings sedimentation pattern after 21 days at Johnson well site
+Figure 8-1 Drill cuttings sedimentation pattern after 21 days at Ernest well site